 Students will create virtual reality artworks in this course.
 Projects may be done individually or in groups.
 An exploration of the theoretical issues involved will underlie the acquisition of techniques utilized in the construction of virtual realities.
 Portfolio required for admission.
-Prerequisites: ICAM 102/VIS 145A; CSE 11 recommended.
+Prerequisites: ICAM 102/VIS 145A; CSE 11 recommended, department stamp required.
 Note: Materials fee required.